 Nurses and midwives are up for the challenge

 We've officially launched the next phase of our Ratios Save Lives and Money campaign - Strengthening and Expanding the Care Guarantee.

-- refine and expand the legislated minimum ratios in the public sector
+- Further refine and expand legislated minimum ratios in the public sector

-- legislate minimum ratios in the private and aged care sectors
+- Mandate minimum ratios in the private and private aged care sector

 - Refine and expand legislated public reporting of safety and quality performance to include indicators specific to nursing and midwifery in public, private and aged care sectors, and